UTD-FAST-Lab/Sugarlyzer/README.md

 This artifact is capable of running a subset of experiments from our paper.
 Specifically, this artifact is capable of producing the results from Table 3 in RQ1, which show the comparison between our approach and the sampling-based approach.
-Additionally, we can run analysis on the Varbugs database (column 4 of Table 2) and the TOSEM benchmarks (column 3 of Table 6, as well as analysis time).
+Additionally, we can run analysis on the the TOSEM benchmarks (column 3 of Table 6, as well as analysis time).
+We are still working on integrating and testing the analysis for the family-based baseline (Column 2 of Table 6) as well as the analyses for the Varbugs benchmark (Table 2), and these will be included in a future release of Sugarlyzer.

 # Prerequisites
 This application is written for Python version >= 3.10.0.
 We suggest using PyEnv to manage multiple Python versions.